MedPath

 Biodistribution of 18F-FDS in diseased subjectsUp to 3 hours

 Reconstruction of the PET data will be performed by means of iterative reconstruction (IR) by the ordered subset-expectation-maximization method with CT attenuation correction.
-Volumes of interest will be drawn on fused PET and CT images.
-Data analyses will be performed in a blinded fashion.
+Volumes of interest will be drawn on fused PET and CT images across different body compartments and comparison.

 Pathophysiology of 18F-FDS in diseased subjectsUp to 3 hours

 Reconstruction of the PET data will be performed by means of iterative reconstruction by the ordered subset-expectation-maximization method with CT attenuation correction.
 Volumes of interest will be drawn on fused PET and CT images.
-Data analyses will be performed in a blinded fashion.
+Data will be presented as target-to-nontarget ratio (TNT), defined as the ratio of the PET signal at the sites of pathology to the unaffected sites of the same tissue.

 Secondary Outcome Measures